leanprover-community/blog/posts/basic-probabliity-in-lean.md

 How do I condition on an event?

 This post answers these and other simple questions about how to express probability concepts using Mathlib.
+We will mostly not discuss theorems, but focus on definitions.
+The goal is to have enough knowledge about the definitions in Mathlib related to probability to state probability theory lemmas.

 <!-- TEASER_END -->